gaschgithub/reaper-mastering-toolkit/README.md

 The tools in this repository are developed from my ongoing professional work as a mastering engineer, addressing recurring tasks such as:

-- level normalization and gain staging,
+- level normalization and gain staging
-- spectral balance assessment,
+- spectral balance assessment
-- multiband dynamics control heuristics,
+- multiband dynamics control heuristics
-- quality-control checks,
+- quality-control

 The project is motivated by the question: